Azareal/Gosora/README.md

 * github.com/bamiaux/rez An image resizer (e.g. for spitting out thumbnails)

+  * github.com/esimov/caire The other image resizer, slower but may be useful for covering cases Rez does not.
+A third faster one we might point to at some point is probably Discord's Lilliput, however it requires a C Compiler and we don't want to add that as a dependency at this time.

 * github.com/fsnotify/fsnotify A library for watching events on the file system.

+* github.com/pkg/errors Some helpers to make it easier for us to track down bugs.

 * More items to come here, our dependencies are going through a lot of changes, and I'll be documenting those soon ;)